 The book deals with religious persecution and the threat of violence against a specific group.
 The approach is direct but age-appropriate for the 6 to 10 range, maintaining a religious context that emphasizes divine providence and moral duty.
 The resolution is hopeful and celebratory, focusing on the preservation of the Jewish people and the establishment of the holiday of Purim.

-An 8-year-old child who may feel small or unheard in their daily life, or a child preparing for a religious milestone who needs to see the historical weight and heroism associated with their identity.
+An 8-year-old child who may feel small or unheard in their daily life.

-Parents should be prepared to explain why Esther couldn't just talk to the King whenever she wanted, as the ancient laws regarding the King's presence can be confusing to modern children.
-No specific scenes need to be cut, but the concept of Haman's decree may need a gentle explanation.
+Parents should be prepared to discuss the ancient laws regarding approaching the King, as they reflect a very different power structure than children are used to.
+This can be an opportunity to discuss how laws and customs have changed over time, and how some historical practices were unfair.
+No specific scenes need to be cut, but parents should be prepared to discuss the injustice of Haman's decree and the potential for violence against the Jewish people.
+It's important to emphasize that prejudice and discrimination are never acceptable.
 A parent might notice their child being a 'bystander' to a playground injustice or expressing fear about being 'different' from their peers in school.

 Younger children (6 to 7) will focus on the 'princess' elements and the basic victory of good over evil.
 Older children (9 to 10) will grasp the nuance of Esther's internal conflict and the gravity of her sacrifice.